wp-plugins/wp-password-policy-manager/readme.txt

 == Changelog ==

+= 0.4 (2014-12-1) =
+* **Bug Fix**
+	* Fixed an issue where the password was not being reset properly when changed by the admin on a user's profile page

 = 0.3 (2014-11-24) =
 * **New Plugin Features**
 	* Password policies now also enforced in WordPress user profile page therefore when a user changes his own or someone's else password from the profile page he should adhere to the policies
 	* Password policies now also enforced in "WordPress Lost Password" page, therefore when a user uses the "Lost Password" link in the login the new password should adhere to the policies
 	* Added Reset All Passwords functionality - administrators can reset the passwords of all users with just 1 click (email is sent to all users with new password and once they login they should change their password again)
 	* Excempt users and roles from policies - administrators can excempt users and roles from the password policies
 	* Added link to Password Policies in the WordPress plugins page

 * **New Password Policy**
 	* Password history - if enabled the plugin will remember a configurable number of previous passwords the WordPress user already used to avoid using the same password